juliavekim/StarCLIP/README.md

 This repository is structured, as follows:

--   `DATA` contains the cleaned data sources used in analysis.
 -   `Paper` contains the PDF and LaTeX source files of the paper.
 -   `Scripts` contains the Python scripts used to simulate (`StarNet.ipynb`) and ... (``).